 Preliminary engineering concepts for a SR-241/91 Express Lanes direct connector have been developed by The Foothill/Eastern Transportation Corridor Agency (TCA) and Caltrans.
 The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate the various alternatives.
 A Project Study Report was initiated in January 2011 and was completed by January 2012.
-The Project Report and Environmental Document is anticipated to be completed by mid-2017.
+The Draft Project Report and Draft Environmental Document were completed in late- 2016, and the Final Project Report and Environmental Document is anticipated to be completed in late-2017.
+Final Engineering is underway and anticipated to be completed in mid-2018.

-Projects for implementation by 2030 include the interchange improvements at SR-71/SR-91, SR-91 widening improvements between SR-57 and SR-55, and Metrolink service and station improvements.
-Some of the 2030 projects are funded and underway in various stages of project development.
+Projects for implementation by 2030 include the interchange improvements at SR-71/SR-91, SR-91 widening improvements between SR-57 and SR-55, and I-15/SR-91 North Direct Connector.
+The 2030 projects are at least partially funded and underway in various stages of project development.
 OCTA, RCTC, and Caltrans have initiated preliminary planning activities for these projects to ensure readiness when local, state, or federal funding becomes available.
 Consequently, there may be opportunities to advance these projects if additional funding is made available.
-Projects for implementation by 2030 are expected to cost approximately \$633 million to \$1.1 billion (in 2016 dollars, or as noted).
+Projects for implementation by 2030 are expected to cost approximately \$650 million to \$754 million (in 2017 dollars, or as noted).

-Project No. Project Summary (Implementation Year) Cost (\$M) 4 SR-71/SR-91 Interchange Improvements (2023) 123.4 5 SR-91 between SR-57 and SR-55 (2025) 221-718 6 Metrolink Service and Station Improvements (2030) 289.2 SUBTOTAL 633 - 1,130
+Project No. Project Summary (Implementation Year) Cost (\$M) 5 SR-71/SR-91 Interchange Improvements (2023) 123.4 6 SR-91 between SR-57 and SR-55 (2030) 347-450 7 I-15/SR-91 North Direct Connector (2030) 180 SUBTOTAL 650 - 754